 Amici are former Attorneys General who each served as the chief legal officer or law-enforcement officer for their State, Commonwealth, or Territory.
-A bipartisan group (more than 25 Democrats, more than 25 Republicans), amici believe that the boundless definition of "official act" that emerged from the proceedings below threatens to criminalize wide swaths of state political life.
+A bipartisan group (41 Democrats, 35 Republicans, and 1 independent), amici believe that the boundless definition of "official act" that emerged from the proceedings below threatens to criminalize wide swaths of state political life.
 At the very least, it empowers federal prosecutors to charge state officials with crimes for routine political pleasantries, casting a fog over every dinner with a constituent or appearance at a fundraiser.

 That uncertainty will make it difficult for state attorneys general to advise their clients about whether particular conduct crosses the (now) constantly shifting line between common political courtesy and indictable corruption.
-Depending on which way the wind is blowing, activities previously thought innocent may now carry the threat of federal criminal liability.
+Depending on which way the political winds are blowing, activities previously thought innocent may now carry the threat of federal criminal liability.